 Many business owners are apprehensive about outsourcing.

-This kind of thinking limits the growth of your business.
+But this mindset limits your business’s growth.
 Why?
-Because growth means more work.
-And no matter how productive you are, there’s a limit to how much you can do.
+Because growth brings more work.
+And no matter how productive you are, there’s only so much you can do on your own.

 Change your mindset

-Believing you are the only person who can handle your business creates a bottleneck in your growth.
-If you really want to be in control and work on your business and not in your business, change your mindset.
+Believing you’re the only person who can handle your business creates a bottleneck in growth.
+If you want to be in control and work on your business rather than in it, you need to change your mindset.

-Outsourcing to the Philippines will give you time to work on more important tasks.
-It will also help your business grow.
+Outsourcing to the Philippines allows you to focus on more important tasks and accelerates business growth.

 Let me share my own story.

-Before I started outsourcing to the Philippines, I was running myself ragged doing everything in my business.
+Before I started outsourcing to the Philippines, I was running myself ragged trying to do everything in my business.
 I was overwhelmed.
-Then I had a conversation with another business owner.
-What he told me changed my life—it changed my mindset.
+Then, I had a conversation with another business owner that changed my life—it changed my mindset.

-He told me I should outsource my business tasks to the Philippines.
+He suggested I outsource my business tasks to the Philippines.

-Like most people, I was worried I wouldn’t have enough work for a full-time worker.
-I was worried I wouldn’t find anyone to hire.
-I was afraid that if I did find someone, the person I hired wouldn’t do a good job.
+At first, I was hesitant.
+I worried I wouldn’t have enough work for a full-time employee.
+I was concerned about finding the right person.
+And, honestly, I feared they wouldn’t do a good job.

-I hired my first Online Filipino Specialist and have since hired several others.
+I hired my first Online Filipino Specialist (OFS) and have since hired several more.
 Outsourcing to the Philippines has been the most liberating experience of my life.
-My OFS took over some of the day-to-day tasks I used to do, and it effectively saved me hours a day.
+My OFS took over day-to-day tasks, saving me hours every day.

-In most cases, employers hire someone to do the things they (the employer) don’t know how to do.
-But I take the opposite approach: I hire outsourcers to do what I already know how to do.
-This way, I can teach them my process.
-Once they master it, I’m free to spend time doing more essential things, like making sales and growing my business.
+Most employers hire people to do tasks they (the employers) don’t know how to do.
+I do the opposite: I hire people to do what I already know how to do.
+This allows me to teach them my process.
+Once they master it, I’m free to focus on more impactful activities, like making sales and growing my business.

-This lets me truly be the CEO while my OFS works in the business.
-They take care of the things I don’t want to do.
+This approach lets me truly be the CEO while my OFS handles the operational details—the things I don’t want to do.

-One of the main reasons I decided to follow the advice I was given is because it gave me hope.
-I tried outsourcing to India before and I hoped that going to the Philippines would be different.
-I hoped I’d have more success.
+One of the main reasons I took that leap was hope.
+I had tried outsourcing to India before and hoped the Philippines would be different.
+I hoped for better results.

 Why not hire freelancers or contractors?

-Once you’ve changed the way you think about your business and realize you need help with it, wouldn’t it be easier to simply find a freelancer or contractor on Upwork?
+Once you change your mindset and realize you need help in your business, it might seem easier to just hire a freelancer or contractor on Upwork.

-This means you’ll be training new workers every few weeks or months.
-This is a waste of your time and effort.
-It’s so much easier to take some time providing in-depth training to a full-time, permanent worker you know is going to help your business thrive.
+This leads to a cycle of constantly training new workers every few weeks or months—a massive drain on your time and effort.
+It’s far more efficient to invest time in thoroughly training a full-time, permanent worker who’s dedicated to helping your business grow.

 Implement everything but don’t do the work

-Another one benefit of hiring an OFS is that you can implement all aspects of your business without doing the work yourself—that’s what your OFS is for.
+One major benefit of hiring an OFS is that you can implement every aspect of your business without doing the work yourself—that’s what your OFS is for.

-And over time, you can get to the point where you can teach your OFS to do everything in your business (or eventually hire multiple workers), giving you more freedom to do whatever you want.
-Do you want to make more money?
+Over time, you can teach your OFS to handle virtually everything in your business (or even hire multiple specialists).
+This gives you the freedom to do whatever you want.
+Want to make more money?
 Spend more time with family?
 Pursue passion projects?
-You have time for that now.
+You now have the time to do it all.

-I remember early in my business, I had this process that really frustrated me.
-I had been doing some page testing and tracking for one of my websites, but I just didn’t want to deal with the hassle of coding and making sure everything was working correctly.
-The thought of having to do this was stressing me out.
-Luckily, I had an easy solution: I emailed my OFS.
+Early in my business, I faced a process that frustrated me.
+I was doing page testing and tracking for one of my websites, but the coding and technical details were stressing me out.
+Then, I realized I had an easy solution: I emailed my OFS.

-I asked him to learn how to use the Google website optimizer, do the testing, and tracking on the pages.
-I gave him explicit instructions on what to test and how often to do it.
-I let him know that doing these tests would improve the site.
+I asked him to learn how to use Google Website Optimizer, run the tests, and track the results.
+I provided clear instructions on what to test and how often.
+I also explained how these tests would improve the site.

-Sending this email took me about 10 minutes.
-That email saved me hours and hours of headaches.
-It gave me more time to be the CEO of my business instead of worrying about mundane tasks.
+Sending that email took me about 10 minutes.
+In return, it saved me countless hours and headaches.
+It allowed me to focus on being the CEO instead of getting bogged down by tedious tasks.

-Can you see how valuable your OFS can be in helping you be the CEO of your business?
-You don’t need to handle every facet of your business yourself.
-You can get things done simply by relying on your Filipino worker.
+Can you see how valuable an OFS can be in helping you truly become the CEO of your business?
+You don’t need to handle every detail yourself.
+You can achieve more by trusting your Filipino worker to execute your vision.

-Most of my work now involves following up with my VAs, touching base on projects and sending out a few emails.
-Takes me, at most, 2 hours a day.
-Notice I didn’t list a bunch of tedious tasks.
-I have other people to do those things for me.
+These days, most of my work involves following up with my VAs, checking in on projects, and sending a few emails.
+It takes me, at most, 2 hours a day.
+Notice that I’m not bogged down by tedious tasks—I have other people to handle those for me.

 How to make the best use of your time